 - Stage 3: The cancer has spread to other lymph nodes or tissue.

 - Stage 4: The lung cancer has spread to other organs.

 How is the cancer treated?

 An effective treatment for non-small cell adenocarcinoma depends on the cancer’s stage.
 Surgery to remove all or only part of the lung is often required if the cancer hasn’t spread.

 Surgery often provides the best chance of surviving this form of cancer.
 Of course, the operation is complex and carries risks.
 Chemotherapy and radiation therapy may be needed if the cancer has spread.

-The best way to prevent non-small cell adenocarcinoma is to never start smoking.
-However, even if you’ve been smoking for many years, it’s never too late to quit.
+The best way to prevent non-small cell adenocarcinoma is to never start smoking and to avoid the known risk factors.
+However, even if you’ve been smoking for many years, it’s better to quit than to continue.

-Once you quit smoking, your risk of developing all types of lung cancer starts to diminish.
+Once you quit smoking, your risk of developing all subtypes of lung cancer starts to diminish.
 Avoiding secondhand smoke is also recommended.
-Routine X-rays and other screenings aren’t recommended, unless you have symptoms.